krunch3r76/entropythief/README.md

 # in a separate window
 cd readers/print_nonce
 python3 print_nonce.py # watch how the status line changes!
-# optionall tail yapapi log and/or stderr file
+# optional: tail yapapi log and/or stderr file
 ```

 this requestor runs to pilfer as many bytes of random 1's and 0's from as many providers as the user specifies. these parameters can be adjusted on the fly by the user with the following commands: